Richland Creek (Nashville, Tennessee): Stream characteristics and geology

 Limestone bedrock typically makes up in streambeds throughout Richland Creek.
 In urbanized sections, structures have been built close to the watercourse, and some property owners have lined the banks with riprap to prevent erosion.
 Hydrologic studies note that this so-called "bank-hardening" can inhibit organic input from the riparian zone and reduce shade, woody debris, and finer organic material that support aquatic ecosystems.
 In less developed areas, the banks are typically bordered with grass, brush, or small trees.
 The floodplain of Richland Creek averages 600 to 800 feet in width, while those of its tributaries may reach from 150 ft to 275 ft.

 The bedrock of Richland Creek is characteristic of what is known as the "Nashville Group", a geologic formation described in 1851 that underlies much of middle Tennessee.
 It dates to the Ordovician Period—roughly 450 million years ago—and is a major component of the Central Basin’s limestone bedrock.
 In this stratum is a clouded blue limestone extensively used for building.

 Pollution and restoration

 Early industrial era (1930s–1950s)

 In 1936, millions of dead fish appeared in the Cumberland River near the mouth of Richland Creek.
 This was believed to be from the discharging of toxic dyestuffs by factories nearby.
 In 1946, the city of Nashville commissioned an engineering report which found inadequate sewage disposal and recommended a treatment plant and a new system of interceptor sewers.
-Interceptor sewers were the first steps in modern sanitation reform in the late 19th century century.
+Interceptor sewers were the first steps in modern sanitation reform in the late 19th century.
 The sewer system in Nashville dates back to the late 1800s and originally consisted of sewage and stormwater combined.
 In 1946 The Tennessean stated, "the lower reaches of Richland Creek can be considered only as a open sewer".
 By 1950 Davidson County’s population increased, and the discharge of untreated waste and failure of septic systems represented a significant threat.